HJ08003/socraticswirlInstructor-RStudioServer/README.md

 runApp()
 ```

-To view the dashboard via web browser, **please make sure that the configuration file server_instance.R under the subdirectory "data" is also updated accordingly**.
-You need to specify clearly if it is the test server or production server.

-Then, you may launch the dashboard on the Shiny server.
-Once the Shiny server (s.univ.edu) runs, instructors and preceptors can access your Socraticswirl dashboard at the following web address:
+You may launch the dashboard on the Shiny server.
+Once the Shiny server (for example s.univ.edu) runs, instructors and preceptors can access your Socraticswirl dashboard at the following web address:

     http://s.univ.edu/

-We recommend that two servers are set up, one for test and the other for production.
-The production will be the one to monitor students' progress on the exercises for the class.

 ### Creating Exercises